One of several papers on recruitment and selection

 As Employees of an Umbrella Organisation

-The final option is to have them employed by a local firm with which the UK company has a relationship - or with which it will build a relationship for the purpose of engaging the workers.
-The employer in this case is sometimes called an Employer of Record or a Professional Employment Organisation.
-Since no entity (of the UK firm) is required in-country, this is also sometimes called 'employment without entity'.
-These are all just terms to disguise employment by a local intermediary - an umbrella company.
+Software PractitionerThe final option is to employ workers through a local firm with a relationship with the UK firm, or to build one for the purpose.
+This employer is sometimes called an Employer of Record or a Professional Employment Organisation.
+Since no UK entity is required, this may also be called ‘employment without entity’.
+These terms disguise employment by a local intermediary, usually an umbrella company.

-Software PractitionerThe alternative is to reach an arrangement with a friendly company, such as a dealer or agent, or even a client.
-Again the worker is an employee of the friendly company and the friendly company invoices the UK company for the services and adds some fee for the facility.
+Alternatively, the UK firm could collaborate with a friendly company, such as a dealer or agent, or even a client.
+The worker remains an employee of the friendly company, who invoices the UK firm for services and adds a fee.

 Employee and employer as one

-And it is evidenced by its use in the UK.
+It’s evidenced by its use in the UK.

-This approach may satisfy the tax authorities – but many issues remain.
+This approach may satisfy the tax authorities, but many issues remain.

 Issues